 Returns SCIM Service Provider Configuration for Keeper SCIM service

-When user is provisioned, Keeper requires either username or email to contain a valid email.
-If there is none (f.e.
-In Okta you can set username to be some arbitrary string and email is not required) the provisioning can be rejected.
+When a user is provisioned, Keeper requires either their username or email to contain a valid email address.
+If not, the provisioning can be rejected (e.g. in Okta you can set username to be some arbitrary string and an email is not required).
 If the email is fake, it will be accepted, but the provisioned user will not be able to receive the invitation email and as such will not be able to join the enterprise.

 New users added by the SCIM sync are created in the “invited” state and will receive an invite to join Keeper.
 New teams created by the SCIM sync are created in the “pending” state and require final approval from either the Keeper Administrator or another team member.